How to love your kids’ writing

 Instead of making big red Xs or circling certain errors, use simple, consistent markings when reviewing a paper.

 Introduce your children (even your younger ones) to basic proofreading marks, choosing different colored pencils or pens to add an element of fun.
-[This chart is one of the handy printables found in WriteShop Junior Book E.]
+[This chart is one of the handy printables found in WriteShop Junior Book E and Book F.]

 If you would like to share this free printable with others, please link to this post.
 Do not link directly to the PDF file.